-- 1. Election of Directors: Elect three Class Two directors to serve until the 2025 annual meeting, one Class One director to serve until the 2024 meeting and one Class Three director to serve until the 2023 annual meeting. - Say on Pay Proposal: A non-binding "say on pay" proposal to approve the compensation of our named executive officers. - 3.
-Appointment of Independent Registered Public Accounting Firm: Ratify the appointment of Baker Tilly US, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022. - 4.
+- 1. Election of Directors: Elect two Class Three directors to serve until the 2026 annual meeting. - 2.
+Say on Pay Proposal: A non-binding "say on pay" proposal to approve the compensation of our named executive officers. - Appointment of Independent Registered Public Accounting Firm: Ratify the appointment of Baker Tilly US, LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023. - 4.
 Other Business: Any other business properly brought before the shareholders at the meeting, and any adjournment or postponement thereof.
 Please note that at this time we are not aware of any such business.

-You may vote your shares of common stock if you owned the shares at the close of business on March 24, 2022, the record date.
+You may vote your shares of common stock if you owned the shares at the close of business on March 23, 2023, the record date.
 Whether or not you are able to attend the meeting, and regardless of the number of shares you own, your vote is important and we encourage you to vote promptly.